 For instance, the data construction process typically includes standardizing data formats, enhancing source data, and/or eliminating outliers.

-39. Steps for Data preparation.
+39. What are the Steps for Data preparation.

-Steps for data preparation are:
+The steps for data preparation are:

 - Gather data: The data preparation process starts with obtaining the correct data.
 This can originate from a current data catalogue or can be appended ad-hoc.